 Fraudulent: The Trump Foundation was shut down by the state of New York for self-dealing and other fraudulent activities.
 The infractions were so egregious that all members of the Trump family are now barred from sitting on the board of any charity in the state.

 Gullible/Disloyal: In his infamous July, 2018 Helsinki news conference, Trump revealed that he was more inclined to believe Putin than American intelligence agencies.

-Criminal: Robert Mueller’s report offered no criminal case for the many interactions of the Trump campaign with Russian contacts, but that doesn’t mean that there was not at least some coordination between the campaign and Russian assets, such as Wikileaks.
-Given Trump’s repeated attempts to thwart the investigation, obviously he thought he might have committed a crime.
-The Mueller report did make quite clear that Trump’s efforts constituted criminal obstruction of justice.
+Criminal: Robert Mueller’s report offered no criminal case for the interactions of the Trump campaign with Russian contacts, but it illustrated that Trump and 18 of his associates interacted with Russians at least 140 times, and then many of them lied about it.
+Given Trump’s repeated attempts to thwart the investigation, obviously he thought crimes were likely committed.
+The Mueller report made it quite clear that Trump’s efforts constituted criminal obstruction of justice.
 Bill Barr can deny it, but over a thousand federal prosecutors say it was criminal, and that anyone else would have been jailed for it.